The Hopf category of Frobenius algebras: Dualities

 where we used $\psi_{CA}(\pi_{CA}\ot A)=\hat \psi_{CA}$ in line 1, the characterisation of $m_{A^*B^*C^*}$ in line 2, the definition of $\hat \psi_{BA}$ and $\hat \psi_{CB}$ in line 3, $\psi_{CB}(\pi_{CB}\ot B)=\hat \psi_{CB}$ and $\psi_{BA}(\pi_{BA}\ot A)=\hat \psi_{BA}$ in line 4 and the characterisation of $m_{CBA}$ in line 5.
 Finally, for $a\in A$ and $f\in A^*$

 where we recall $\psi_{A^*A^*}(j_{A^*} \ot A^*)=A^*$.
-Since $f$ was arbitrary and by universal property we get the compatibility with the multiplication and unit.
-We omit the proof of the fact that $\pi_{AB}$ is isomorphic, since it follows from Theorem \ref{factor} below. \end{proof}
+Since $f$ was arbitrary and by universal property we obtain the required compatibility with the multiplication and unit.
+We omit the proof of the fact that $\pi_{AB}$ is an isomorphism, as this follows from Theorem \ref{factor} below. \end{proof}

 The previously obtained dualities $\gamma$ and $\pi$ are related with the antipode as in the statement of the following proposition.